-10. use notes to answer questions about listening.
+10. use notes to answer

-- 10. use notes to answer questions about listening passages and documentaries.11. evaluate arguments and - information in spoken messages and support evaluations with reasons. - 12. make inferences about the meaning of spoken passages and about speakers' attitudes.
+- questions about listening passages and documentaries.

+11. evaluate arguments and information in spoken messages and support evaluations with reasons. - 12. make inferences about the meaning of spoken passages and about speakers' attitudes.

+maps.

-- maps. - 7. interpret infographics.8. differentiate between fact and theory. - 9. answer comprehension, application, analysis, evaluation, and creation (synthesis) questions using evidence from experience and from texts. - 10. identify claims and supporting evidence in an argument and evaluate the evidence. - 11. make logical inferences about the meaning of unfamiliar words by using context clues and word parts. - 12. use target vocabulary in sentences.
+- 7. interpret infographics.8. differentiate between - differentiate betweer fact and theory. - answer comprehension, application, analysis, evaluation, and creation (synthesis) questions using evidence from experience and from texts. - 10. identify claims and supporting evidence in an argument and evaluate the evidence. - 11. make logical inferences about the meaning of unfamiliar words by using context clues and word parts. - 12. use target vocabulary in sentences.